National income helps to determine the economic condition of a country.

 We know it seems a bit difficult.
 Let’s understand with an example,

-A carpenter buys woods worth Rs.100 from a woodcutter and then makes a table worth Rs.120.
+A carpenter buys wood worth Rs.100 from a woodcutter and then makes a table worth Rs.120.

-Here, woods is an intermediate good valued at Rs.100, and its value is regarded as ‘intermediate consumption.
+Here, wood is an intermediate good valued at Rs.100, and its value is regarded as ‘intermediate consumption.

-Table, an output product valued Rs.120, is regarded as ‘value of output’.
+Table, an output product valued at Rs.120, is regarded as the ‘value of output’.